DHA License for Doctors: A Complete Registration Guide

 Table of Contents

 The Dubai Health Authority (DHA) made it compulsory for doctors to have a valid license, in accordance with DHA Law No. (14) of 2021, which amended certain clauses of Law No. (6) of 2018 regulating the practice of medicine in the emirate.
 The purpose of mandating the license is to ensure the healthcare sector meets global medical standards and protects patient safety by allowing only qualified professionals to serve them.
-To fulfil this dire need of the emirate, the DHA has set a highly organized regulatory framework, starting from eligibility checks to final license approval.
+To fulfill this dire need of the emirate, the DHA has established a highly organized regulatory framework, spanning from eligibility checks to final license approval.

 Doctors are provided with a license after fulfilling educational, professional, and communication requirements.
-This includes meeting specific qualifications, passing assessments, and clearing Primary Source Verification (PSV), providing a valid passport, English-translated documents, and malpractice insurance.
+This includes meeting specific qualifications, passing assessments, and clearing Primary Source Verification (PSV), as well as providing a valid passport, English-translated documents, and malpractice insurance.
 Additionally, to improve the patient-doctor connection, they have set an oral assessment test.

-Not only these, but you have to be eligible as per their criteria, like having the specific degree or certification, and experience, as well as not having any legal issues like revoke or blacklisted licesence etc. Once these criteria are met, the actual process of getting a license is easier than anywhere else.
+Not only these, but you have to be eligible as per their criteria, like having a specific degree or certification, and experience, as well as not having any legal issues like revoked or blacklisted license, etc. Once these criteria are met, the actual process of getting a license is easier than anywhere else.

 You have to register on the Sheryan portal, submit fees, verify documents, and potentially take assessments.
-Compliance is mandatory for doctors to avoid penalties under Federal Law No. (6) of 2023.
+Compliance is mandatory for working as a doctor in Dubai legally, and to avoid penalties under Federal Law No. (6) of 2023.
 Additionally, doctors have to renew their license every year as per the Dubai Health Authority’s official website.
 For renewal, you can have 6 months extra; however, after that, the license will be canceled.

 What are the DHA license requirements for doctors in Dubai?